MonashDataFluency/r-intro-2/docs/data_frames.md

 ## Readability vs tidyness

 The counts we obtained counting `income2017` vs `oecd` were properly tidy in the sense of containing a single unit of observation per row.
-However to view the data, it would be more convenient to have income as rows and OECD membership as columns.
+However to view the data, it would be more convenient to have income as columns and OECD membership as rows.
 We can use the `spread` function from `tidyr` to achieve this.

 ```r